 With a large number of customers coming in, you’ll have a lot of work to do!
 To keep up with everything you’ll need a reminder system in place so you don’t have to rely on your memory or scattered slips of paper when you’re overloaded.
 You can use tasks in the CRM as your memory -- each task will go out in a Daily Agenda reminder email, and they’ll stick around until you complete them!

 You should already be using a pipeline to track progress with each customer, and the pipeline even has a task option for you!
 When you attach a new pipeline or update an existing pipeline you can easily add a task reminder as well to make sure nothing slips through the cracks.
-Simply select “Add a task to follow up” near the bottom of the pipeline screen.
+Simply select “Task” near the bottom of the pipeline dialog, below “Attach an item.”

 The task name will auto-populate “Follow up with [Contact Name]” and then you can pick the date you’d like a reminder!
 If you work as a team you can also assign tasks to others if they need to handle something for you, or if you need a little help completing everything on time.

 Every day when you log into Your Workspace you’ll see a list of tasks assigned to you.
 Tasks associated with a contact will have a link directly to that contact, so you can easily pull up their record and see where you left things.
 You can also find your task list in the dropdown under “Calendar,” so you can find your tasks easily no matter where you are in the CRM!
-Once you complete a task it will be crossed through, and any tasks you don’t complete will roll over to the next day and show an overdue tag.
+Once you complete a task it will be removed from the list, and any tasks you don’t complete will roll over to the next day and show an overdue tag.

 Part 3: Delegation

 Working with a team can help you win more customers more quickly, but only if the team is able to work together.
 If one team member is overwhelmed, you should have a plan for someone else to step in and assist before you really need them to.
 That way when the rush does come there’s no question where everyone needs to be and what they should be working on.